dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

 This is a system where characters are drawn by the motion of 1-pixel particles tracing a path between four points that they approach in sequence.

 ---

-###Changes:
+### Changes:

-- Totally forgot to commit my code to git until now because I haven't been doing anything interesting to look at
+- Since I last remembered to commit I got the particle system going as originally designed and implemented the number values.

-###Issues:
+### Issues:

-- Currently nothing much to look at
+- There is no practical way to actually animate any of my code in the API

-- Class variables are currently a bit of a mess
+### To-Do:

-- Lots of tidy-up needs doing
+- Actually get these drawing in draw_letters through some deep voodoo of some sort I guess.

-###To-Do:
+### Notes:

-- Commit to git more often!
-I've been bad about it
+- It seems that I fundamentally misunderstood how the API was used, and my animation code is incompatible with it all.
-- Get my particle systems drawing on-screen
+- Probably I'll need to make the randomisation deterministic and figure out how to speed the whole thing up very very quickly or this simply won't be ready in time.
+I've been butting against this for the past couple days but nothing seems viable.
+This is not very fun.